-Winter comes in many guises in Europe – in the polar north there’s serious snow and sunless weeks, while you’ll find lingering sunshine in the mild Mediterranean, and cosy cafe culture and Christmas spirit in the centre.
+Winter comes in many guises in Europe.
+In the polar north, there’s serious snow and sunless weeks.
+Around the mild Mediterranean, you’ll find lingering sunshine well into the season.
+And in the center of Europe: cozy cafe culture and halls decked with Christmas spirit.

 December sees these romantic historic markets pop up all over Germany, Austria and other Central European nations.
 Expect cute stalls selling everything from gingerbread to sleigh bells and plenty of good cheer, toasted with a glass of warming glühwein.

 Top tip: Famous markets in Cologne, Vienna and Munich draw the tourist crowds, but seeking out ones in smaller towns is rewarding.

 Nuremberg vs Cologne: what's the best Christmas market in Germany?